A 'staggering' number of people couldn't get care during the pandemic, poll finds

 Kimbrough-Hilson's family's experience isn't uncommon, according to a new poll by NPR, the Robert Wood Johnson Foundation and the Harvard T.H.
 Chan School of Public Health.

-One in five respondents said they had trouble accessing care for a serious illness during the pandemic.
+Among households that had a serious illness in the past year, one in five respondents said they had trouble accessing care during the pandemic.

 That's a "staggering" number of people unable to access care, says Mary Findling, the assistant director of the Harvard Opinion Research Program.
 "From a health and a good care standpoint, that's just too high."